Parallels/packer-plugin-parallels/.web-docs/components/builder/ipsw/README.md

-Type: `parallels-iso`
+Type: `parallels-ipsw`
 Artifact BuilderId: `packer.parallels`

-The Parallels Packer builder is able to create [Parallels Desktop for Mac](https://www.parallels.com/products/desktop/) virtual machines and export them in the PVM format, starting from an ISO image.
+The Parallels Packer builder is able to create [Parallels Desktop for Mac](https://www.parallels.com/products/desktop/) virtual machines and export them in the MACVM format, starting from an IPSW image.
+This IPSW builder is applicable for macOS VMs in Apple Silicon Chip systems only.

 The builder builds a virtual machine by creating a new virtual machine from scratch, booting it, installing an OS, provisioning software within the OS, then